cogment/cogment-doc/src/cogment/cogment-api-reference/orchestrator.md

 # Orchestrator

 The Orchestrator is the heart of Cogment.
-It is the back end of Cogment.
+It ties all services together.
 It is a Linux based single executable configured through command line and some environment variables.

 ## Command line